 Also known as ‘As some day it may happen’, this is one of the most popular Gilbert and Sullivan patter songs.
-Featured in The Mikado is sung by Ko-ko, a tailor at the beginning of our story who finds himself suddenly raised to the rank of Lord High Executioner.
+Featured in The Mikado and sung by Ko-ko, a tailor at the beginning of our story who finds himself suddenly raised to the rank of Lord High Executioner.
 Ko-ko attempts to prove himself by reading a list of undesirables who may find themselves losing their head (rather literally), as they ‘would not be missed’.

 Whilst ‘The Major General’s Song’ is often changed when parodied externally, ‘I’ve got a little list’ is often changed within productions of The Mikado itself.
 The song serves to parody the political climate, popular culture and regional happenings of the time, and undoubtedly the humour of the original production in 1885 is unlikely to translate fully to the audiences of today.
 It also creates an opportunity to poke fun at current affairs, and as such is a favourite of G&S fans, whop anticipate new production’s take on recent events.